belindamo/quartz/content/🏡 earth/Computer Science/papers (temp)/Graph2Tac - Online Representation Learning of Formal Math Concepts.md

 %% TODO-rr: read more thoroughly. very promising! %%
 # Notes

-Graph2Tac is >> a novel GNN for theorem proving in Coq proof assistant.
+Graph2Tac is this type of neural network for theorem proving in Coq >> a GNN for theorem proving in Coq proof assistant.
 <!--LEARN:bpHImxIH-->